-Some of the benefits of a Montessori toddler room are:
+Benefits of a Montessori toddler room include:

 - Opportunities for your toddler to make choices, inspiring critical thinking